voronind/awesome-slugify/README.rst

     max_length            # output string max length
     separator             # separator string
-    capitalize            # if True upper first letter unique_id             # if True, return a unique text value, from all previously returned with this parameter
+    capitalize            # if True upper first letter

 Slugify class args